Tom Takubo

+Tom Takubo is an American politician who is a Republican member of the West Virginia Senate, representing the 17th district since January 14, 2015.

+Career

-Tom Takubo is a Republican member of the West Virginia Senate, representing the 17th district since January 14, 2015.
-Takubo also serves as Majority Leader of the West Virginia Senate, succeeding Ryan Ferns who was defeated in the 2018 West Virginia Senate election.
+Takubo also serves as Majority Leader of the West Virginia Senate, succeeding Ryan Ferns, who was defeated in the 2018 West Virginia Senate election.
+He is a business owner and serves on the medical faculty for West Virginia University.

+Early life and education

 Takubo's mother is from Logan County and his biological father was from Japan.
 Takubo's parents divorced when he was a child, and his mother remarried.
 He attended Marshall University and received his D.O. from the West Virginia School of Osteopathic Medicine.

-He is a business owner and serves on the medical faculty for West Virginia University.
+Personal life

 Takubo has three children.
 He lives in the Southridge area of South Charleston.

 Election results

 2018: Takubo ran for re-election in 2018 and was unopposed in the May Republican primary.
 Takubo faced Terrell Ellis, a longtime Kanawha County community and economic developer, in the November general election.
 Despite being outspent in the race, Takubo beat Ellis by a slim 52.5%-47.5% margin to win a second term.